Luggs123/FFXIV-Model-Exporting/Guides/Main Guide.md

 # Step 4: Blender

 Blender is where the meat of your work will be done.
-As such, some brief things to consider:
+As such, I've split this section of the guide into many distinct parts to so that you don't get lost or disoriented.
+Once more, some advisories:

 - I will reiterate my previous advice to save many backups as you progress.
 Not only will you make the most mistakes in Blender, but they will also be the costliest and most time-consuming without backups.
 - If you haven't already, make sure to install the Cats plugin.